varsha1206/DiscordBot/README.md

 * [Discord Developer page](https://discord.com/developers/applications): You can find the creation part of your bot here, follow the tutorial video for clarity
 * [Uptime Robot](https://uptimerobot.com/login?rt=https://uptimerobot.com/): This is absolutely free and just needs signing up too

-The code is currently under furter development since I'm hoping to improve it, but I hope you found this useful :)
+The code is currently under further devlopment since I'm hoping to improve it, but I hope you found this useful :)